jacksund/simmate/docs/full_guides/extras/contributing/first_time_setup.md

 pip install -e .
 ```

 6. When resetting your database, refrain from using the prebuilt database.
-Pre-builts are only created for new releases, and the development database may differ from the latest release.
+It is best practice to have an empty database when developing.
 ``` bash
 simmate database reset --confirm-delete --no-use-prebuilt
 ```